trueclean-energy/natural-db/README.md

 The assistant maintains two behavioral layers:

-- **Base Behavior**: Core functionality (database operations, scheduling, web search) remains constant
+- **Base Behavior**: Core functionality (database operations, scheduling, web search) remains constant via a constant system prompt
-- **Personalized Behavior**: Communication style and preferences that evolve based on user feedback
+- **Personalized Behavior**: Communication style and preferences that evolve based on user feedback which can be changed via a dedicated tool and stored in a public.system_prompts table

-When you say "be more formal" or "address me by name," these preferences are stored with version history and persist across all conversations, creating a truly personalized AI companion.
+When you say "be more formal" or "address me by name," these preferences are stored with version history and persist across all conversations, creating a personalized experience.

-## Code Ownership & Extensibility

-As the codebase owner, you have complete control over your assistant's capabilities, allowing you to modify base behavior by customizing system prompts to adjust personality and expertise or create custom edge functions for specific needs.

 ## Use Cases